-AKA: 'Internet Advertising Bureau' - The IAB is a global trade organisation that works to develop standards, conduct research and advocate on behalf of the online advertising research and advocate on behalf of the online advertising industry.
-Country specific IABs exist in all of the countries Awin is present in.
+AKA: 'Internet Advertising Bureau' - The IAB is a global trade organization that works to develop standards, conduct research and advocate on behalf of the online advertising industry.
+Country-specific IABs exist in all of the countries Awin is present in.
 They act largely autonomously from each other.